johnlinnane/reports/README.md

 ### Objectives
 The objective of this penetration test is to represent an end-to-end attack on a conglomerate network comprised of three sub-networks.
 It illustrates how an attack originating from outside of the organization can lead to a full compromise of identity within the organization, along with access to the operation and configuration of external facing resources e.g., commercial websites.
 A combination of attacks on three different operating systems is used to gain a foothold on the wider network and highlights the need for the implementation of an in-depth defense strategy in order to prevent this type of attack.

-# 2. Remcos Malware Report
+# 2. Remcos Malware Report [remcos-malware-report.pdf]

 ### Malware Lab Setup
 This malware lab setup is comprised of the VirtualBox Hypervisor running on an iMac host.
 The hypervisor is running two virtual machines, Windows 7 32-Bit and Ubuntu 16.04.
 The Ubuntu machine is acting as a bridging machine between the host computer’s network and the internal virtual network